 Me: A senior instructor in the School of Journalism & Communication at the University of Oregon with 20 teams of students eager to do social media research.

-Spring quarter (mid-March – early-June), I will be teaching Strategic Social Media.
+Spring quarter (late-March – early-June), I will be teaching Strategic Social Media.
 This class focuses on the “back end” of social media work: research and planning.

 Part 1: Listening/Monitoring, Competitor Analysis and Influencer Identification